 It's that time of year again ... it's Shoebox Season!
 This year's Shoebox Project will be on a different level due to Covid-19 again, and this year Link to Hope need to deal with Brexit border checks and the nationwide HGV driver shortage.
 One thing is sure however, the need for the shoeboxes is greater than ever.

 "... the situation in Eastern Europe is worse than ours as they are without the healthcare and support that we are fortunate to have in this country.
 We would love to bless as many people as possible ..." - Link to Hope

 There are different ways to help out with our Shoebox project - even from the comfort of home!
 To get involved, please complete the volunteer form below, to enable us to see how best to use the offers of help and donations.
-This year's Shoeboxes letter and instructions are also provided.
-If you would like to make a financial contribution, that would be hugely appreciated - particularly this year, we are happy to buy the supplies we need, especially as you may find it diffcult to shop.
-For more information, contact us direct or view the page on the 2019 project.
+This year's Shoeboxes letter and instructions are available below.
+If you would like to make a financial contribution, that would be hugely appreciated - again this year, we are happy to buy the supplies we need, especially as you may find it difficult to shop.
+For more information, contact our shoebox team

 16 years of shoeboxes in Hitchin

 95% sorted at WRBC, saving hundreds of hours for the charity